Bukson01/pyhton_Version_of_the_Free_particle_on_the_JB_cycle-/README.md

 There are certain parts of the code that could could be advanced and worked on such as the accuracy of the 'diff' function under the sympy library

 # Acknowledgement
-This was derived from the previous code written in matlab [Documentation](https://example.com/docs) and then it is integrated into the Python to get a user friendly language.
+This was derived from the previous code written in matlab [Documentation](https://github.com/Bukson01/Performance_analysis_of_the_FreeParticle_on_the_Joule-Brayton_Quantum_Like_Engine) and then it is integrated into the Python to access it from  a user friendly language.